Speakeasy Logo

 For example:

-The description field can be used to warn developers about the risks of using Basic authentication, and to encourage them to use more secure alternatives like Bearer tokens or OAuth2.
+The description field can be used to warn developers about the risks of using Basic authentication, and to encourage them to use more secure alternatives like Bearer tokens or OAuth 2.0.

 HTTP Digest

-The Digest security scheme is a more secure alternative to Basic authentication.
-Instead of sending the username and password in plain text, Digest authentication uses a challenge-response mechanism that hashes credentials with a nonce provided by the server.
+The Digest auth scheme is a more secure alternative to Basic authentication.
+Instead of sending the username and password in plain text, Digest uses a challenge-response mechanism that hashes credentials with a nonce provided by the server.
 This helps protect against replay attacks and credential interception.

 A typical Digest authentication request looks like this:

-The fields for a Digest security scheme in OpenAPI are as follows:
+The fields for a Digest auth scheme in OpenAPI are as follows:

 Field